Cornell College Admission Requirements

 Sponsored by Cappex

 Find out which students are getting accepted at Cornell College, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

 |SAT Reading 25th||600|

 |SAT Composite 25th||1170|

 |SAT Test||25th Percentile Score|

 SAT Scores you need to get in

 What are the SAT requirements for students to be admitted to Cornell College?

 Cornell College typically requires applicants to be in the top 29 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1170 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1050.
 The estimated average SAT composite for admitted freshman is 1290 out of 1600.
+The school ranks #5 in Iowa for highest average SAT composite score.
 18 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.